dhernandez-cto/git-tags-action/README.md

-# Gity Tags javascript action
+# Git Tag Number

-This action retrieve the next release candidate number for a version by searching in the git tags.
+This action retrieve the next tag number for a version by searching in the git tags.
+Searchs for all the tags an filter them by the `version` parameter.
+Then return the next tag number.

 ## Inputs

 ## `version`

-**Required** The version to search for. `"1.0.0"`.
+**Required** The version to search for in the remote tags list.
+E.g. `"1.0.0-RC-"`.

 ## Outputs

-## `next-rc-number`
+## `next-tag-number`

-The next release candidate number for the `version`
+The next tag number for the git tag `version`.

+E.g.: given a Git Repository Tag List like this one:

+1.0.0 1.0.1 1.0.2-RC-1 1.0.2-RC-2

+Calling this action with the parameter `version=1.0.2-RC` will return 3

 ## Example usage

     uses: belcebus/git-tags-action@main
       with:
-      version: '1.0.0'
+      version: '1.0.0-RC-'